vishalsingh4/form-builder/README.md

+# Dynamic Form Maker

+This is a dynamic form maker that allows you to create forms with ease.

+## Features

+- Create forms with ease
+- Save forms
+- Preview forms
+- Delete forms

+## Technologies

+- Node version: 20.15.0
+- React
+- TypeScript
+- Vite

+## Setup

+1. Clone the repository
+2. Run `npm install`
+3. Run `npm run dev`

+## Development

+To start the development server, run `npm run dev`.

+## Production

+To build the production version, run `npm run build`.

+## Notes
+- This project uses Vite for building the project.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.